EmirSimsek52/RentaCarApp/README.md

 # RentaCarApp
- A rent a car app with react-native and firebase(database) all pages available from the Wiki part.
+ A rent a car app with react-native and firebase(database).</p>
+ All pages available from the Wiki part.
 <h1>About App<h1/>
 1. This app for customers and business owners.</p>
 2. Customers just send their information and what they want car model,location,time and how long it takes.</p>